-Caritas Harmony Choir will give our Christmas concert at 7.30 pm on Saturday, 3rd December 2016 in St George of England Church, Toddington.
-They are a wonderful choir and will get us prepared for the festive season in style.
-Join us after the concert for seasonal refreshments.
+Caritas Harmony Choir gave our Christmas concert on Saturday, 3rd December 2016 in St George of England Church, Toddington.
+It was a wonderful evening which prepared us all for the festive season in style.

 Well!
 What a treat we had.
 Seven excellent young musicians competing for our annual award.
 They were all wonderful and our adjudicator had a very hard time trying to decide the winner.
 In fact, he felt that two of them were so good that the first prize should be shared by them.
 Alexander Pullen (playing the marimba) and Jasmine Brown (playing the saxophone) were the worthy winners and will give a concert at our AGM next February.
 Don’t miss it!